Altinity/clickhouse-backup/ReadMe.md

    --watch-interval value                   Interval for run 'create_remote' + 'delete local' for incremental backup, look format https://pkg.go.dev/time#ParseDuration
    --full-interval value                    Interval for run 'create_remote'+'delete local' when stop create incremental backup sequence and create full backup, look format https://pkg.go.dev/time#ParseDuration
    --watch-backup-name-template value       Template for new backup name, could contain names from system.macros, {type} - full or incremental and {time:LAYOUT}, look to https://go.dev/src/time/format.go for layout examples
-   --table value, --tables value, -t value  Create and upload only objects which matched with table name patterns, separated by comma, allow ? and * as wildcard
+   --table value, --tables value, -t value  Create and upload tables that only match table name patterns, separated by comma, allows ? and * as wildcards
-   --partitions partition_id                partition names, separated by comma if PARTITION BY clause return numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause return hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause return tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depends on field types in your table, use single quote for String and Date/DateTime related types look to system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
+   --partitions partition_id                partition names, separated by comma if PARTITION BY clause returns numeric not-hashed values for partition_id field in system.parts table then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause returns hashed string values then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause returns tuple with multiple fields then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depend on field types in your table, use single quote for String and Date/DateTime related types look into system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
    --schema, -s                                      Schemas only --rbac, --backup-rbac, --do-backup-rbac           Backup RBAC related objects only --configs, --backup-configs, --do-backup-configs  Backup `clickhouse-server' configuration files only

 ```

 ### CLI command - server

 ```
 NAME:
    clickhouse-backup server - Run API server